TeddYenn/ShiNyP-guide/docs/06-GeneticDiversity.md

 -   Sliding Window Data (CSV): A sliding window dataset based on user-selected parameters.
--   Circos Plot (PDF): A circos plot visualizing the user-selected parameters, with the top 1% of each parameter colored in red.
+-   Circos Plot (PDF): This circos plot visualizes the user-selected parameters, highlighting the top 1% of each parameter in red.
+    Chromosome information is displayed on track 1, with coordinates scaled in megabases (Mb).

 ------------------------------------------------------------------------